 BESS projects are being developed by a range of electricity sector players, including generators, transmission and distribution operators, renewable energy developers and C&I customers (particularly in the mining industry).
-Proponents of large-scale renewable plants (i.e., solar and wind farms) are also increasingly interested in large-scale BESS integration/co-location at the same grid connection point.
-For co-located installations developed to date, the BESS is typically arranged to have a separate HV connection point at the same substation as the renewable generator.
-There are some development synergies associated with GPS studies and development approvals when developing BESS projects in parallel with VRE projects.
+Proponents of large-scale renewable plants (ie, solar and wind farms) are also increasingly interested in large-scale BESS integration for co-location at the same grid connection point.
+For co-located installations developed to date, the BESS is typically arranged to be AC coupled to the variable renewable energy generator.
+There are some development synergies associated with GPS studies, reduced losses and development approvals when developing BESS projects in parallel with VRE projects.
+However, in the last twelve months there has been interest in BESS being DC coupled with a solar farm.
+Waroona Solar Farm/BESS and Blind Creek Solar Farm are examples of this type of project inter-connection.
+Both projects are connecting individual BESS containers to the DC side of the inverter via DC/DC converter.
+See Section 9.2.1 above.
+The Developer has chosen to do this as it has calculated that it will reduce charging losses.

+When a BESS installation is inter-connected (AC coupled or DC coupled) with another VRE generator, the combined system is called a hybrid BESS-RE system.
 AEMC reforms, which will take effect from mid-2024 will enable hybrid BESS-RE systems to be registered under a single Integrated Resource Provider (IRP) category, which will further encourage co-location of BESS plants with solar and wind projects.
-As this reform approaches, developers are considering BESS arrangements that are either DC-coupled (e.g., with PV plants) or AC-coupled (i.e., connected to a common MV 33 kV bus) with the renewable generator and sharing the same step-up transformer.
-These configurations have the potential to result in better utilisation of fixed or existing infrastructure and reduced VRE energy production losses, such as electrical losses and inverter clipping losses for PV plants.
+These configurations have the potential to result in better utilisation of fixed or existing infrastructure and reduced VRE energy production losses.
+These losses include general electrical charging losses and inverter clipping losses for PV plants.